Detroit Opera House

 The theater's name was changed to the Paramount in 1929 and lasted until the theater closed in December of 1932.
 The theater reopened in 1934 as the Broadway-Capitol under the United Detroit circuit.
 Management was changed to Saul Korman in 1952 and then back to United Detroit in 1954, who remodeled the venue in 1960.
 Throughout the 1950s, the theater featured second-run shows and double bills instead of converting to wide screen shows.
 The Randolph organ was removed in 1957 and moved to Oakland, California's Paramount Theatre.

-The 1960 remodelling reportedly cost $100,000, and seating was reduced to 3,367.
-The theater became the Grand Circus at this time.
+The 1960 remodeling reportedly cost $100,000, and seating was reduced to 3,367.
+The facade was completely changed at that time and the theater became the Grand Circus at this time.
 The theater continued to struggle, showing second-run films, until closing in October 1978.
 The last booking was a triple feature of "At Last", "Jailbait Babysitter" and "A Naked Rider".

 Concerts were held at the Grand Circus from 1981 until 1985, when safety concerns about the balcony and a fire closed the theater.